rmax/eza/OPENCODE_TASK_SUMMARY.md

-# Mark Recent Files Feature Report
+# Recent Files Feature Report

 ## Summary

 Implemented a new CLI flag: `--since=<DURATION>`.
 When provided, files that were created or modified within the supplied duration will have an appended asterisk (` *`) in listings.
 This works across views (lines, grid, details, grid-details, and tree).
+(Previously exposed as `--mark`, now provided by `--since`.)

 Usage example: `eza --tree --since 5s` will mark files created/modified within the last 5 seconds.

 ## Changes made

 - options:
-  - Replaced `--mark` with `--since` in `src/options/flags.rs` (takes a value).
+  - Replaced the previous marking flag with `--since` in `src/options/flags.rs` (takes a value).
   - Documented the flag in `src/options/help.rs` and `man/eza.1.md`.
   - Implemented `Options::since_duration` parser in `src/options/file_name.rs` which parses the provided duration using humantime (supports values like `5s`, `2m`, `1h`, `1d`).